Nothing creates a mood quite like burning candles.

-Making candles in your kitchen is actually a lot like cooking except you’re dealing with wax, oils and wicks instead of meat, fruits and veggies.
+Making candles in your kitchen is actually a lot like cooking except you’re dealing with wax, oils, and wicks instead of meat, fruits and veggies.

 Candle making involves chopping, melting, and pouring, same as cooking.

 There will be lots of water boiling so it gets extremely hot and humid.
 I only make candles in the winter months.
-When it is freezing outside, candle making turns your kitchen into quite cozy place with steaming warmth and heavenly scents.
+When it is freezing outside, candle making turns your kitchen into quite a cozy place with steaming warmth and heavenly scents.

 I first began making candles as a teenager.
 My mom was awesome about letting me in the kitchen as long as I followed her two rules.